Updated 23 July 2021

-After months of dormancy due to the raging pandemic, the travel industry is gearing up for a return to small normalcy with borders reopening, easing of quarantine requirements, and the creation of travel bubbles.
+After a long period of hiatus due to the raging pandemic, the travel industry is gearing up for a return to small normalcy with borders reopening, easing of quarantine requirements, and the creation of travel bubbles.
 Travellers around the world are now keen to find out if, when and where they can travel abroad.
-One country that’s been on many travel wishlist is Mexico.
-Can anyone travel to Mexico now?
+Mexico is among the countries opening its borders throughout the pandemic for travellers from around the world, but will it always remain so?
+Can anyone travel to Mexico right now?

-Currently, Mexico doesn’t have any air travel restrictions from any country, although the airlines’ operations are far from being full-fledged.
+Mexico does not currently impose any air travel restrictions from any country, although the airlines’ operations are far from being full-fledged.
 Tourists from anywhere in the world can visit Mexico now without going into mandatory quarantine or having to take any COVID diagnostic test.
-There aren’t any rules defying travel by train or ship either.
+However, land border crossing with the US, Guatemala and Belize remains closed until further notice.
+However, air travel is allowed.

 Travel to and from the USA

-The United States will temporarily limit inbound land border crossings from Canada and Mexico to “essential travel”.
-This action does not prevent U.S. citizens from returning home.
+The United States has temporarily restricted land border crossings from Canada and Mexico to “essential travel” until August 21.
+This means that Americans may still travel by air to Mexico and does not prevent U.S. citizens from returning home.

 An essential traveller is:

-- Citizen and lawful permanent resident returning to the United States
+- Citizens and lawful permanent residents returning to the United States.

-- Individual travelling for medical purposes (e.g., to receive medical treatment in the United States).
+- Individuals traveling for medical purposes (e.g., to receive medical treatment in the United States).

-- An individual travelling to work in the United States (e.g., individuals working in the agriculture industry who must travel between the United States and Canada or Mexico in furtherance of such work).
+- Individuals traveling to work in the United States (e.g., individuals working in the agriculture industry who must travel between the United States and Canada or Mexico in furtherance of such work).

-- Individual travelling for emergency response and public health purposes (e.g., government officials or emergency responders entering the United States to support federal, state, local, tribal, or territorial government efforts to respond to COVID-19 or other emergencies).
+- Individuals traveling for emergency response and public health purposes (e.g., government officials or emergency responders entering the United States to support federal, state, local, tribal, or territorial government efforts to respond to COVID-19 or other emergencies).

-- An individual engaged in lawful cross-border trade (e.g., truck drivers supporting the movement of cargo between the United States and Canada and Mexico).
+- Individuals engaged in lawful cross-border trade (e.g., truck drivers supporting the movement of cargo between the United States and Canada and Mexico).

-- An individual engaged in official government travel or diplomatic travel.
+- Individuals engaged in official government travel or diplomatic travel.

 Non-essential travel for purposes such as sightseeing, recreation, gambling, or attending cultural events in the U.S. – Mexico land border is restricted.
-It was a joint initiative of both the countries’ government since March 21 and will remain in effect till January 21, until further notice.
 This means only lawful citizens of Mexico, people traveling for work, people travelling for medical purposes, students enrolled at universities, government, and diplomatic travels, military officials, etc. can cross the border via land.

 But according to the U.S. Embassy, that restriction “does not apply to air, rail, or sea travel” (with the exception of commuter rail and ferries).
 So American tourists are allowed to go to Mexico as long as they don’t plan to drive or walk across the border.